 We have made it our priority to help as many homeowners in the Pittsburgh area as possible!
 Water damage is never in the forefront of your mind until it becomes a problem in your home.
 Let us alleviate some of your stress and worry by fixing your problem at an affordable price.
 Our vision is to make the waterproofing processes as easy and stress free as possible, leaving all Pittsburgh area homeowers to enjoy all that life has to offer.
+Visit our About page to know more about our company and services.

 Think of groundwater like a river– it flows from areas of high pressure to areas of low pressure.
 When it hits your foundation, it wants to keep going, but your foundation acts like a dam.
 The pressure that builds up is called hydrostatic pressure.
 Most foundations are made of concrete, which is porous.
 This means that when hydrostatic pressure builds up (after a heavy rain, for example), it starts to push water through concrete and into your basement.